ENERGY SAVING TIPS

 - LOWER YOUR WATER HEATING COSTS: Turn down the temperature of your water heater to the warm setting (120°F).
 You’ll not only save energy, you’ll avoid scalding your hands.
 Find other strategies for energy-efficient water heating.

-- LOWER YOUR HOLIDAY LIGHTING COSTS: Use light-emitting diode or "LED" holiday light strings to reduce the cost of decorating your home for the winter holidays.
+- LOWER YOUR HOLIDAY LIGHTING COSTS: Use light-emitting diode or "LED" holiday light strings to reduce the cost of decorating your home for the holidays.
 Learn about the advantages and potential cost savings of LED holiday light strings and find manufacturers and brands of EnergyStar certified decorative light strings.